sje30/schol2018/innovations.md

 prominent, e.g. in journals like *Scientific Data* and *Gigascience*.

-**Reproducible manuscripts** are documents that contain the main text as well as the code to generate tables, figures and results have been around for decades, and have been widely used in many research fields [@Buckheit1995-yu].
+**Reproducible manuscripts** are documents that contain the main text as well as the code to generate tables, figures and results [@Buckheit1995-yu].
 However, even though researchers have been committed to reproducible research, the reproducibility of the final outputs were generally broken upon submission to journals.
 Researchers have released reproducible versions of their work in parallel to the journal articles [@Gatto2014-wc; @Breckels2018-ys].
 Recently, some journals have moved closer to publishing reproducible manuscripts, by working towards a reproducible document stack [@web:elifestack] or supporting reproducible figures [@web:biochannel].

 **Replicability studies** Given the (often intense) competition to be first to publish in some areas of biology, being "scooped" on